I Will Be Gracious to Whom I Will Be Gracious

-Of the many passages in the New Testament which provide the wider biblical foundation of this doctrine let me mention only five.
+Of the many passages in the New Testament that provide the wider biblical foundation of this doctrine let me mention only five.

 1. Romans 9:14–18

-First, Romans 9:14–18.
 This chapter so captured my mind and heart about fifteen years ago that I wrote a book trying to understand it.
-The book is The Justification of God (Baker Book House, 1983).
+The book is The Justification of God.
 In the preface I said:

 As soon as my doctoral studies were completed in 1974 I devoted myself to write a book on Romans 9.
 The God of Romans 9 took me captive while I was yet in seminary.
 No other picture of God ever commended itself to me as more true to what the Creator must be.
 If there is a God, he must be the God of Romans 9.
 After seven years of effort to understand this chapter it still seems to me that its essence is this: God’s righteousness consists in his being an all-glorious God, and refusing to be anything less than all-glorious.
 It has been the delight of my life in these years to behold this God and to ponder his awesome sovereignty.
 If this book had never been published it would still be a treasure to me.
 No one asked me to write it.
 Few people knew it was emerging.
 The Grand Subject drew me on.
 And to him I owe all “the willing and running.”